gvwilson/thirdbit/src/fiction/bear/index.md

 "Yahoo!"
 Noxy shouted.
 "That's the—no, wait, over there!
 Over there!
 He's getting away!"
-She pointed frantically at the road, trying to get Cloak to go lower so that she could tell the soldiers that Muddh was escaping.
+She pointed frantically at the road, trying to get Cloak to go lower so that she could tell the soldiers that Mukh was escaping.
 The smuggler had abandoned his horse, and was running down the road toward the Blight.
 Every second step carried him twenty yards or more.
-Noxy urged Cloak on, but Muddh and his one magic boot soon outdistanced the cloud.
+Noxy urged Cloak on, but Mukh and his one magic boot soon outdistanced the cloud.

 Noxy finally gave up, and turned the cloud back to where the soldiers